jax-ml/jax/docs/301/refs.md

 <!--* freshness: { reviewed: '2026-07-10' } *-->

-Refs — JAX's mutable arrays, introduced in {ref}`jax-101-refs` — interact with automatic differentiation in ways that go beyond what immutable values can express: plumbing data out of backward passes, accumulating gradients in place across many contributions, and differentiating with respect to mutable state itself.
+Refs (JAX's mutable arrays, introduced in {ref}`jax-101-refs`) interact with automatic differentiation in ways that immutable values can't express: plumbing data out of backward passes, accumulating gradients in place across many contributions, and differentiating with respect to mutable state itself.
 This page covers the interaction in detail, ending with a recipe that uses refs to relax `jax.lax.scan`'s fixed access pattern.